Spiritual Life

 Pastoral Care and Student Wellbeing

 The chaplaincy plays an active role in supporting student wellbeing.
-The Head Chaplain serves on the Health Committee alongside administrators and health professionals to address issues affecting student life.
+The Head Chaplain serves on the Student Support Team alongside administrators and health professionals to address issues affecting student life.
 Chaplains work closely with formally trained school counselors and are available to help students navigate challenges such as change, loss, grief, uncertainty, and the experience of being away from home.

 The St. Mark's School Prayer